espocrm/documentation/administration/bpm-activities.md

 Tracking URL can be created at Campaigns > top-right menu > Tracking URLs.
 Create URL and obtain a generated placeholder.
 Use that placeholder as a URL of a link in your email template.

 Further in the process flow, you will be able to catch a click with *Signal Intermediate Event (catching)*.
-Example of signal name: `clickUrl.Lead.{$id}.5d8206aa9d76df4c8`, where `5d8206aa9d76df4c8` is an ID of *Tracking URL*.
+Example of signal name: `clickUrl.Lead.{$id}.5d8206aa9d76df4c8`, where `5d8206aa9d76df4c8` is an ID of *Tracking URL*, supposed that target entity type is *Lead*.

 ----